Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 - Excellent public speaking skills for audiences of various ages and abilities

 - Experienced swimmer (preference will be given to applicants with current or previous lifeguarding, instructing, or diving experience)

 - Willingness to cook, clean, and do yardwork

 - The ability to work independently and in a team setting while foreseeing and quickly correcting potential problems

 - The ability to work well with others in a small organization where your coworkers are also your roommates.

 -Experience with Microsoft Office, Google Drive and various social media formats preferred but not required

-How to Apply: Send a cover letter, resume, and three references to Operations Director Chris Rowell at Pigeonkeyops@gmail.com and Education Director Emily Berglund at email@example.com.
-Please send materials in ONE e-mail to BOTH directors and mention how you learned about the internship.
+How to Apply: Send a cover letter, resume, and three references to Operations Director Chris Rowell at firstname.lastname@example.org Please send materials in ONE e-mail and mention how you learned about the internship.
 Applicants without a cover letter or who send separate emails will not be considered.
-Review of applications will begin as received; the final application deadline is November, 30th, 2014.
-Interviews will begin in mid-November.
+Review of applications will begin as received; the final application deadline is November, 13th, 2015.
+Interviews will begin in early-November.
 If you are selected for an interview, you will be notified.